01 of 07

 If you are looking for a versatile juicer that will juice a variety of fruits and vegetables as well as citrus, this may be a good option.
 Also, if any physical disabilities prohibit you from using a manual option, this would be your best choice.

-I have an electric juicer and love it.
-However, my model does have a citrus attachment and I have found that I cannot get the same yield from it as I can from any of the other tools in this article.
+I have an electric juicer and love it for everything other than citrus fruits.
+My model has a citrus attachment and I have found that I cannot get the same yield from it as I can from any of the other tools mentioned.
 It is simply easier for me to maximize my juice by using a manual juicer.

 The other disadvantages that come with an electric juicer are the cost and space that they require.
 Also, there is the noise, though if you don't mind another whirling motor in the kitchen, this may not bother you.